-To date, less than a dozen PhD theses have been written about sign languages and signing communities of Africa.
+Considering the number of deaf signers across Africa, the varieties of sign languages, and the complex contexts of language use, there are surprisingly few PhD theses that have been written about sign languages and deaf people in Africa.
 The WOCAL Committee for African Sign Languages encourages new scholars to present research in this field at our workshop, especially African deaf researchers studying their own languages.
-At present, only one Deaf African, Dr. Sam Lutalo-Kiingi, has written a linguistics doctoral thesis.
-If we have overlooked a thesis, please let us know:
+To date, only two people from Africa who are deaf have defended a linguistics doctoral thesis: Dr. Sam Lutalo-Kiingi from Uganda and Dr. Woinshet Girma from Ethiopia.
+If we have overlooked someone, please let us know!:

 1997 • Constanze Schmaling • Maganar Hannu: Language of the hands.
 A descriptive analysis of Hausa Sign Language.
 (WorldCat)